coherence-community/coherence-rx/README.md

 Of course, the above is not very interesting, and could be easily achieved using standard `SimpleMapListener` as well.
-But it becomes a lot more interesting when you start applying various RxJava [operators](http://reactivex.io/documentation/operators.html) to transform, filter and even combine event streams.
+But it becomes a lot more interesting when you start applying various RxJava [operators](http://reactivex.io/documentation/operators.html) to transform, filter and even combine event streams:

 ```java
 ObservableMapListener<Long, Trade> listener = ObservableMapListener.create();